Free grant training sessions for nonprofits

 3-part series: Getting your organization grant-ready

 Getting grant funding isn’t just about writing a great proposal—it’s about making sure your organization is truly grant-ready from the start.
-That’s why FreeWill and Grant Ready Kentucky are teaming up to bring you a free, three-part webinar series designed to help your nonprofit build a strong foundation for grant success.
+That’s why FreeWill and Grant Ready Kentucky teamed up to create a three-part webinar series designed to help your nonprofit build a strong foundation for grant success.

-In these 90-minute sessions, hosted by Melissa Vermillion, Chief Strategy Officer at Grant Ready Kentucky, you’ll learn how to assess your organization's grant readiness, craft a compelling case for funding, and develop a rock-solid implementation plan that funders will love.
-Whether you're new to grants, seeking new ways to diversify your funding, or looking to improve your strategy, these training sessions will give you actionable steps to boost your funding potential.
+In these 90-minute sessions, hosted by Melissa Vermillion, Chief Strategy Officer at Grant Ready Kentucky, participants learned how to assess their organization's grant readiness, craft a compelling case for funding, and develop a rock-solid implementation plan.

 Winning grants isn’t just about writing a strong proposal—it’s about making sure your organization is truly grant-ready.
-In this session, we’ll walk through the key elements nonprofits need to set themselves up for success, from identifying funding needs and assessing eligibility to building a strong team and gathering the right documentation.
-We’ll also cover how to manage grants after they’re awarded, including financial tracking, reporting, and compliance.
-Whether you're new to grants or looking to sharpen your approach, this session will give you the tools to strengthen your grant-seeking strategy.
+In this session, we walked through the key elements nonprofits need to set themselves up for success, from identifying funding needs and assessing eligibility to building a strong team and gathering the right documentation.
+We also covered how to manage grants after they’re awarded, including financial tracking, reporting, and compliance.

 A great idea isn’t enough—you need a clear, structured plan to bring it to life.
-This session will break down how to create a strong grant implementation plan that sets your nonprofit up for success.
-We’ll cover how to craft clear goals, set measurable objectives, and define the impact of your work to reassure funders that your project is both feasible and meaningful.
-You’ll also learn how logic models can help you map out your plan, making it easier to communicate your vision to funders.
-By the end, you’ll have a framework to turn your ideas into fundable, actionable projects.
+This session broke down how to create a strong grant implementation plan that sets your nonprofit up for success.
+We covered how to craft clear goals, set measurable objectives, and define the impact of your work to reassure funders that your project is both feasible and meaningful.
+Participants also learned how logic models can help you map out your plan, making it easier to communicate your vision to funders.

 Your needs statement is one of the most important parts of your grant application—it’s where you make the case for why your project matters.
-In this session, we’ll walk through how to craft a compelling and data-driven needs statement that grabs funders’ attention.
-We’ll also cover common mistakes, like being too vague or focusing only on organizational needs instead of community impact.
-By the end, you’ll know how to use evidence and storytelling to make your funding request stand out.
+In this session, we walked through how to craft a compelling and data-driven needs statement that grabs funders’ attention.
+We also covered common mistakes, like being too vague or focusing only on organizational needs instead of community impact.

 About Melissa Vermillion